-Let's take advantage of the recent strong progress in Talent Management and ensure that companies extract the true power from their process and mindset changes.
-The Accountability Ladder is a simple but powerful tool you can use to drive insights, awareness and action.
+Let's take advantage of the momentum in talent management and ensure that companies extract the true power from their process and mindset changes.
+The Accountability Ladder is a simple but powerful tool you can use to drive insight, awareness and action.